15 Engaging Book Openings That Hook You from the First Line

 Image Credit: Depositphotos ArturVerkhovetskiy.

-Sendak’s beloved children’s book kicks off with a wild adventure.
-This line instantly sparks the imagination, introducing Max’s playful rebellion and setting the stage for his fantastical journey to the Land of the Wild Things.
+Sendak’s beloved children’s book starts with a wild adventure.
+This line sparks the imagination, introducing Max’s playful rebellion and setting the stage for his fantastic journey to the Land of the Wild Things.

 “Marley was dead: to begin with.” – A Christmas Carol by Charles Dickens